 The “graveyard rule” in detail

 The rule we run: if an ad has spent $100 in 48 hours and CPA is more than 1.5x the campaign average, kill it.
 No second chances.
-Replace with a fresh variant.
+Replace it with a fresh variant.

 Comparison: traditional vs AI-velocity structure